Clustering with Tangles: Algorithmic Framework and Theoretical Guarantees: Basic algorithms for tangle clustering

 {\bf Agreement parameter $\agree$.} The agreement parameter~$\agree$ controls the minimal degree to which the sides of an orientation have to agree.
-When chosen too small, the consistency condition induced by $\agree$ may be too weak so that tangles identify substructures which we would not consider cohesive.
-On the other hand, $\agree$ should not be chosen larger than the smallest cluster that we want tangles to discover.
+When chosen too small, the consistency condition induced by $\agree$ may be too weak so that tangles identify substructures that we would not consider cohesive.
+On the other hand, we should not choose $\agree$ larger than the smallest cluster we want to discover.
 Indeed, in practice, $\agree$ should be slightly smaller than the smallest cluster to allow for noise.
-The more the cuts in $\Partitions$ respect the cluster structure and the richer the set $\Partitions$ is, the more we can reduce $\agree$ without erroneously identifying incohesive structures as tangles.\\
+The more the cuts in $\Partitions$ respect the cluster structure and especially the richer the set $\Partitions$ is, the more we can reduce $\agree$ without erroneously identifying incohesive structures as tangles.\\

-{\bf Tangles as output.} Since Eq.~\eqref{eq:consistency_cond} only considers the intersection of triples, the intersection of all sides in an orientation can be empty.
-For example in the questionnaire setting, a tangle, which corresponds to a typical way of answering, does not imply the existence of any single person who answers like this.
-It is therefore inappropriate to think of tangles as subsets; rather, they point towards a region without making statements about individual objects.
-We usually say a tangle corresponds to a cluster instead.\\

-There are many possible use cases for the tangle framework due to its minimal requirements on the input dataset.
-In the following sections we outline three generic cases by describing possible choices for the cut-finding algorithm, the cost function, and the post-processing.
-We highlight the versatility of tangles and their benefits in the different settings by experiments on synthetic (and real world) datasets comparing their output to other state of the art algorithms.